-Founded back in 2004 as 'Hosting media', Lithuania-based Hostinger has expanded to become a popular web hosting provider with more than 29 million customers, and offices around the world.
+Founded back in 2004 as 'Hosting media', Lithuania-based Hostinger has expanded to become a popular website hosting provider with more than 29 million customers, and offices around the world.

 The company website doesn't try to put a gloss on its service by talking about 'value' products or a 'budget' range.
 It gets straight to the point: Hostinger is all about 'cheap web hosting'.

 The range starts with a $5.99 (£4.60) a month (over two years) 'Single Web Hosting' plan aimed at home users.
 Hostinger is currently offering discounts on all tiers meaning a two-year subscription works out at $2 (£1.53) per month.

 This plan limits you to a single website and subdomain, 10GB of drive space, 100GB bandwidth a month and just a single email address.
 An Easy Website Builder makes it simple to get started, though, and there are one-click installers for WordPress and other popular apps.
 The package is probably enough to run a simple personal or family site.

 If you've bigger hosting ambitions, the 'Premium Web Hosting' plan might be a better deal.
 It's currently available from as little as $3.49 (£2.67) per month but lifts all the restrictions, giving you unlimited drive space, bandwidth, subdomains, databases, FTP users and email accounts, and supports as many websites as you need.